renzexuan2002-lang/multiple-imputation-mice-R/README.md

  1.7      0.0       0.1      23.1      12.0      12.6      15.2       7.5       7.4       0.1
 ```

-`hinctnta` (household income) has the highest missingness at **23.1%**. `wkhct` (contracted hours) has **15.2%** missing after recoding ESS-specific missing codes (555, 666, 777, 888, 999) as `NA`.
+`hinctnta` (household income) has the highest missingness at **23.1%**. `wkhct` (contracted hours) has **15.2%** missing.

 ### Missing data pattern

 ![Missing data overview](output/figures/01_aggr_missing.png)

-The left panel shows the proportion of missing values per variable.
-The right panel shows combinations of missingness across variables — income and employment-related variables tend to be missing together.
+The left panel shows that `hinctnta` (23.1%) and `wkhct` (15.2%) have the
+highest proportion of missing values.
+The right panel reveals that these two
+variables frequently appear missing together with `wrkctra` and `wkhtot`,
+suggesting that respondents who did not report income also tended to skip
+employment-related questions.
+This pattern of co-occurring missingness
+supports the use of multivariate imputation.

 ### Little's MCAR Test